harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

       helm repo add netapp-trident https://netapp.github.io/trident-helm-chart
       ```

-   * Next, install the Helm chart.
-This example uses `mytrident` as the deployment name, `trident` as the namespace, and 23.07.0 as the version number to install:
+   * Next, find the desired Helm chart.
+Take note of the associated application version for the commands that will be run on the Harvester control-plane node.

       ```shell
+      helm search repo netapp-trident --versions
+      ```
+   * Set this variables for the following command:
+      ```shell
+      export CHART_VERSION="100.2406.1"
+      ```
+   * Install the Helm chart:
+      ```shell
-      helm install mytrident netapp-trident/trident-operator --version 23.07.0 --create-namespace --namespace trident
+      helm install mytrident netapp-trident/trident-operator --version ${CHART_VERSION} --create-namespace --namespace trident
       ```

    * The NetApp documentation describes variations on how you can do this.